Markinatorina/MSAVA/README.md

 # MSAVA
-A .NET-based modular system designed to manage secure or public access to static assets such as documents or image files.
+A .NET web application designed to manage private or public access to static assets such as documents or image files.
 This software was commissioned by the IvicTech corporation, and is available under the terms of the GNU General Public License v3.0 (GPLv3).
+Frontend (Uno Platform) currently a work in progress.

 # Key features
 * Swagger/OpenAPI Support: View all available endpoints, parameters, and expected responses directly from your browser.